cblopez/nmapthon2/docs/scan_specify_targets.rst

 * IP addresses
 * IP ranges
 * IP partial ranges
-* IP networks with CIDR masks
+* Networks with CIDR masks

 The ``targets`` parameter can be either a single ``str`` or an ``Iterable``.